...

 Create a new harmonisation

-#1 C Major 7Close Voicing - Root Inversion
+Close Voicing - Root Inversion

 Available options and controls

-- Highlight all the notes of a scale or chord from a particular root note.
+• Highlight all the notes of a scale or chord from a particular root note.

-- Link Keybed Start Note to Root.
+• Link Keybed Start Note to Root.

-- Link Keybed Start Note to Lowest Note In Inversion.
+• Link Keybed Start Note to Lowest Note In Inversion.

-- Select an octave.
+• Select an octave.

-Settings, Sizing and printing.
+Settings, sizing and print.

 Clicking the settings icon on the top right of the page opens the keybed preferences.

-- Users can select the height and width of the keybed which makes it easy to arrange keybeds for printing and to display efficiently on various screen sizes.
+• Users can select the height and width of the keybed which makes it easy to arrange keybeds for printing and to display efficiently on various screen sizes.

-- Users can select between light and dark mode.
+• Users can select between light and dark mode.

 Creating Diagrams To Visualise Chord Progressions

 In the following example a popular chord progression has been created, each keybed diagram identifies the notes of a different chord.
-Each chord and inversion has been selected to minimise the physical finger movement between each chord.
+Each chord inversion has been selected to minimise the physical finger movement between each chord.
 Keeping things simple for the left-hand chords.

 One Six Four Five Progression

-#1 C MajorClose Voicing - Root Inversion
+Close Voicing - Root Inversion

-#2 A MinorClose Voicing - 1st Inversion
+Close Voicing - 1st Inversion

-#3 F MajorClose Voicing - 2nd Inversion
+Close Voicing - 2nd Inversion

-#4 G MajorClose Voicing - 2nd Inversion
+Close Voicing - 2nd Inversion

 The reverse button provides a quick and interesting alternative option for further practice variations and development.
 Reversing the progression can often have surprising results.